 A festival of visionary ideas, practical innovation and deep dives into solving industry problems from a wide spectrum of financial services.

-A fintech festival featuring 6,000 live and virtual festival goers including global financial institutions represented by innovation and digital transformation leaders, fintech companies and technology enablers.
+A fintech festival featuring over 2,000 live festival goers, as well as a large virtual audience, including global financial institutions represented by innovation and digital transformation leaders, fintech companies and technology enablers.

 Live and virtual festival goers

 If craft beer or coffee isn't your thing, a smoothie might be the way forward.
 Thank our sponsors Invest Northern Ireland for a healthy option.

 Our craft beer sessions allow you to sample some of the greatest beers from across the UK whilst networking with strategic partners.

 Fintech Talents will present live music acts throughout the festival, showcasing talented new international and local artists.

 World class mentors, offering a range of advice to startups, will be on hand for 1-1 meetings with fintech delegates in an exclusive, dedicated space at the festival.

 Coffee is even better IRL.
 Whether yours is a double espresso, a classic cappuccino or an iced caramel latte, get fueled up for the future of fintech at our Barista station.

 What better way to wind down from a day of inspiring content and smart networking than a beautifully crafted cocktail at the Festival’s Cocktail Bar.
 Continue to connect, discuss and debate or simply kickback and relax.

 Where is the financial services industry today?
 What are the barriers?
 What tech are we missing?
 Who is shaping 2021 for FinTech?